Last updated: 28 Oct, 2020

 So, what can you do to give you and your family the best chance of locating your furry baby in the unfortunate circumstances that they become lost?
 The most effective thing you can do is to correctly identify your pet as your own.

-This involves three things; ensuring your pet always has an identifying collar ID with your most up to date phone number on it, micro chipping you pet, and registering your pet with the local council.
+This involves three things; ensuring your pet always has an identifying collar ID with your most up to date phone number on it, microchipping your pet, and registering your pet with the local council.
 This enables pounds, veterinary clinics, shelters and even members of the public to identify your pet and contact you as soon as your animal is located.

 Although regulations do vary amongst councils and states, most require you by law to, microchip your pet by three months of age, register your pet by six months of age, and ensure your registration details are kept updated for the life of the dog or cat.